dsobral/ADER/material/complex/tutorial2.md

 ## Up         377
 ```

-A common visualization of differential expression results is *MA-plot* that displays the relationship between a genes' mean expression and its fold-change between experimental conditions.
-In *edgeR* this is done with the `plotMD` function.
+In *edgeR* we make an MA-plot with the `plotMD` function.
 Up-regulated genes are indicated in red, and down-regulated genes are indicated in blue.
 The horizontal lines indicate 2x fold-changes.

 ```r